sanjanalab/GUIDES/README.md

 ## Getting involved

-Please [get in touch](cld@mit.edu) if you are interested in contributing, so we can coordinate our efforts.
+Please [get in touch](mailto:guides-tech@googlegroups.com) if you are interested in contributing, so we can coordinate our efforts.
 In particular, we are interested in expanding our tool to include more species.

 ----

 ## Open source licensing info
-Copyright (c) 2015-2016 Joshua Meier.
+Copyright (c) 2015-2017 Joshua Meier, Feng Zhang and Neville Sanjana.
 Released under AGPLv3.
 See LICENSE.txt for details.

 If you're interested in getting access to this system under a different license, please contact me.